by the author of Be Ready for Anything and the course Bloom Where You’re Planted

 - The Heat: Heat from a nuclear blast would travel almost 50 miles.
 This heat can ignite fires and cause first degree burns.

-You can plug any address into this website and see how far the effects of a nuclear strike would reach.
+You can plug any town into this website and see how far the effects of a nuclear strike would reach.

 You can check out my book, How to Survive a Dozen Disasters, for detailed information on how to prepare for the potential of a nearby nuclear strike and what to do if it happens.
 This article has some instructions as well.
 And for a printable anthology of all of our nuclear survival information, go here.

 Where are nuclear strikes most likely to take place?